s01042/SimpleWebComponent/README.md

 And then these frameworks comes and goes on a regular basis.
 So it is very easy for investments to be lost.

-But for me something changed with the rising of web components.
+But for me something changed when i became aware of web components.

 Web components **do not require any special 3rd party libraries or frameworks** but can certainly be used with them (eg. with Angular, Vue and React).